Cheapest monthly rolling energy tariff in the UK (guide)

 4) “No exit fees” isn’t automatic

-Many rolling tariffs have no exit fees, but some products do.
-Always check both fuels (gas and electricity) and any special terms.
+Most rolling tariffs have no exit fees, but some products do.
+Among fixes, Octopus charges £0 while E.ON Next and EDF charge £25/fuel (£50 dual fuel).
+Always check both fuels.

 5) Introductory discounts can distort “cheapest”